gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     ```

     Preventing the original primary from coming back online during this process
-    is necessary prevent data from being mistakenly added to it.
+    is necessary to prevent data from being mistakenly added to it.
 Any data added
-    after the failover process has begun will **not** be be replicated to the
+    after the failover process has begun will **not** be replicated to the
     newly promoted primary.

     If you do not have SSH access to your primary, take the machine offline and